cyclica/deriver/README.md

 Requires `selfies` and `rdkit` to be installed.

 # Installation
-On Ubuntu 18.04, rdkit can be installed using: `sudo apt install python-rdkit`

-Otherwise, please follow the instructions here: https://github.com/rdkit/rdkit
+rdkit can be installed using by following the instructions here: https://github.com/rdkit/rdkit

 Then you may install deriver using pip: `pip install deriver`